-Service Service Description Practitioner Practitioner Qualifications Limitations Crisis Intervention/Assessment Services Refers to short term emergency mental health services that are available on a twenty-four-hour basis, seven days a week.
-Behavioral health emergency, crisis intervention, and crisis stabilization services are immediate and short-term behavioral healthcare interventions provided to individuals experiencing an emergency or crisis situation.
-These services continue until the crisis is stabilized or the individual is safely transferred or referred for appropriate stabilization and/or ongoing treatment.
-Qualified Mental Health Professional BHDDH Rules and Regulation further defines "Qualified Mental Health Professional" (QMHP) as an individual with a minimum of a Master's Degree in a clinical practice or a license as a Registered Nurse and have a minimum of thirty (30) hours of supervised faceto-face emergency services contact experience as a psychiatric emergency service worker in Rhode Island.
-None Nursing Office or other outpatient visit for the evaluation and management of established patient RN Licensed Registered Nurse in the state of Rhode Island None
+Service Service Description Practitioner Practitioner Qualifications Limitations Crisis Refers to short term emergency Qualified Mental BHDDH Rules and Regulation None Intervention/Assessment mental health services that are Health Professional further defines "Qualified Mental Services available on a twenty-four-hour Health basis, seven days a week.
+Professional" (QMHP) as Behavioral health an individual with a emergency, crisis minimum of a Master's intervention, and crisis Degree in a clinical stabilization services are practice or a license as a immediate and short-term Registered Nurse and have behavioral healthcare a minimum of thirty (30) interventions provided to hours of supervised face- individuals experiencing to-face emergency services an emergency or crisis contact experience as a situation.
+These services psychiatric emergency continue until the crisis is service worker in Rhode stabilized or the Island. individual is safely transferred or referred for appropriate stabilization and/or ongoing treatment.
+Nursing Office or other outpatient visit RN Licensed Registered Nurse in the None for the evaluation and state of Rhode Island management of established patient

 Psychiatric diagnostic evaluation with medication services Psychiatrist/Nurse Practitioner conducting a psychiatric evaluation and prescribing medication in accordance with that individuals needs/diagnosis.
 MD or Advanced Nurse Practitioner MD or APRN Licensed in the state of Rhode Island None Community Psychiatric Supported Treatment (CPST) Community Psychiatric Supported Treatment (CPST) is provided to community-based clients and collaterals by professional mental health staff in accordance with an approved treatment plan for the purpose of insuring the client's stability and continued community tenure by monitoring and providing medically necessary interventions to assist them in managing the symptoms of their illness and dealing with their overall life situation, including accessing needed medical, social, educational and other services necessary to meeting basic human needs.
 Staff providing CPST shall, at a minimum, be a Registered Nurse or have an Associate's Degree in a human service field.
 Licensed Registered Nurse in the state of Rhode Island or have an Associate's Degree in a human service field.
-None Peer Recovery Services The Peer Recovery Specialist's role as a behavioral and physical healthcare professional is to provide interventions that promote socialization, long-term recovery, wellness, self-advocacy, development of Certified Peer Recovery Specialist (CPRS) To be a Certified Peer Recovery Specialist (CPRS) an individual must be credentialed by the Rhode Island Board for Certification of Chemical Dependency Professionals (RIBCCDP) as a Peer Recovery Specialist.
+None Peer Recovery Services The Peer Recovery Specialist's role as a behavioral and physical healthcare professional is to provide interventions that promote socialization, long-term recovery, wellness, self- advocacy, development of Certified Peer Recovery Specialist (CPRS) To be a Certified Peer Recovery Specialist (CPRS) an individual must be credentialed by the Rhode Island Board for Certification of Chemical Dependency Professionals (RIBCCDP) as a Peer Recovery Specialist.
 None

-DYDGGDD 1 141 1 1

-RIBCCDP credentialing standards
+natural supports, prevent relapse, RIBCCDP credentialing standards

-meet minimum standards of the
+and connectedness to one's meet minimum standards of the

-International Certification and
+community.
+The Peer Recovery International Certification and

-Reciprocity Consortium
+Specialist does not replace any Reciprocity Consortium

-(IC&RC).
+other behavioral or physical (IC&RC).

+health professionals; it

-RIBCCDP standards for Peer
+complements the existing array RIBCCDP standards for Peer

+of support services.
 Recovery Specialist are:

 • Education: High school

 diploma or equivalency.

 • Training: 46 hours of

 training with 10 hours

 each in the domains of

 Advocacy, Mentoring and

 Education, and

 Recovery/Wellness

 Support and 16 hours in

 the domain of Ethical

 Responsibility.
 25

 • Experience: 500 hours of

 volunteer or paid work

 experience specific to the

 domains.

 • Supervision: A total of 25

 hours of supervision

 specific to the domains.

 Supervision must be

+-

 provided by an

-organization's documented and qualified supervisory staff per job description. • Examination: Applicants must pass the RIBCCDP Peer Recovery Examination. • Code of Ethics: The applicant must agree, in writing, to abide by the code of ethics. • Recertification: 20 hours of continuing education earned every 2 years including 6 hours in ethics. -- --
+organization's documented and qualified supervisory staff per job description.
+Examination: Applicants must pass the RIBCCDP Peer Recovery Examination.
+Code of Ethics: The applicant must agree, in writing, to abide by the code of ethics.
+Recertification: 20 hours of continuing education earned every 2 years including 6 hours in ethics. -- --